GiottoVerducci/rulebook2024/content.md

 some cards and effects can retrieve cards from the ash heap, cards that are removed from the game cannot be retrieved or affected in any way.
-When a card is burned or removed from the game, any counters or other cards on it are burned.
+When a card is burned or removed from the game, any counters or other cards on it are burned.\
+\
 **Unique:** Only one copy of a unique card can be in play at a time.
 If another Methuselah puts a copy of the card into play, the copies will be contested (and out of play) until all but one is yielded (see [**Contested Cards**](https://www.vekn.net/rulebook/4-detailed-turn-sequence#contested-cards)).
-Vampires are unique, by default.
+Vampires are unique, by default.\
+\
 **Wake:** A vampire that wakes during an action can attempt to block that action and/or play reaction cards as though unlocked for the duration of the action.
 Wake effects can always be played during the "as a card is played" window, in order to play other reaction cards that must be played in that window.
-A reaction card that unlocks a vampire but does not wake it is not considered as a wake effect and cannot be played during the "as a card is played" window.
+A reaction card that unlocks a vampire but does not wake it is not considered as a wake effect and cannot be played during the "as a card is played" window.\
+\
+**Ready minion**: A minion in the ready region who can perform actions and attempt to block actions.
+If a minion is wounded or is being burned or removed from the game in combat, they are no longer ready.
+The change of status of the minion will be effective once combat is over (for instance, an ally being burned in combat will be in the ash heap only after combat).\
+If a vampire cannot mend their wounds, is sent to torpor or is otherwise wounded, they are no longer ready and go into torpor (if this happens during combat, they are considered as "going to torpor" until the combat is over).\
+\

-**Wounded:** A vampire who has received damage that they have not mended or a vampire in torpor or on their way to torpor is said to be wounded.
+**Wounded:** A vampire in torpor is wounded.
+Additionally, any vampire who has received damage that they have not successfully mended, is sent to torpor or is otherwise also wounded.\
+\
 **Torpor** Vampires in torpor are placed in an area to one side of the uncontrolled region.
 Any retainers, equipment, and other cards on the vampire stay with the vampire when they go into torpor.
 A vampire in torpor is still considered controlled but is not ready.
 They still unlock at the start of the unlock phase but cannot cast any votes or ballots.\